Cagliari president arrested in stadium probe

 Mauro Contini the mayor of Quartu Sant'Elena, the Cagliari district where the stadium is located, was also arrested along with another local official by the Forestry corps, an agency of the Italian police, the source said.

-They were charged with embezzlement and false representation in the rebuilding of the stadium.
+They were charged with embezzelement and false representation in the rebuilding of the stadium.

 The sports daily Gazzetta dello Sport showed a photograph of Cellino standing in front of a blue gate which it said was the Buoncammino prison in Cagliari.

-Three temporary stands were built on the other sides of the pitch but their opening match against Atalanta was staged behind closed doors after local authorities ruled the stadium was not ready.
+Three temporary stands were built on the other sides of the pitch but their opening match against Atalanta was staged behind closed doors after local authorities ruled that it was not ready.

 Their following match against AS Roma was cancelled by the Cagliari city government after the club defied its orders to play without supporters.

-Roma were awarded a 3-0 win but Cellino won a court case on Thursday which could lead to the game having to be played after all.
+Cagliari were also banned from hosting a match against Juventus in the stadium and had to switch that fixture to Parma.

-Less high profile matches proceeded at the Is Arenas but Cagliari were banned from hosting a game against champions Juventus in the stadium and had to switch that fixture to Parma.
+Cagliari had played at the Stade Sant'Elia from 1970 until around halfway through last season but abandoned the arena due to disagreements with the local authorities and over growing safety worries.

-Cagliari had played at the Stadio Sant'Elia from 1970 until around halfway through last season but abandoned the arena due to disagreements with the local authorities and over growing safety worries.
+They played their remaining matches in Trieste, near the border with Slovenia and nearly 1,000 kms.